tenfyzhong/wtm.fish/README.md

 ### Clean Stale Worktrees

+Removes worktrees that are older than a specified number of days and have no uncommitted changes.

 ```fish
 # Remove worktrees older than 30 days (default)
 wtm clean
 # Remove worktrees older than 7 days
 wtm clean --days 7
 # Preview what would be removed
 wtm clean --dry-run
 ```